 - Reuse: when the sheet piles are used for temporary projects, they can be extracted again after use and reused up to ten times, reducing the environmental impact for each individual phase of use. - Recycle: in the context of foundation elements, recovering building materials for a recycling process can be difficult for some construction materials.
 Sheet piles, on the other hand, can be extracted at the end of a structure's service life and eventually recycled in an electric furnace.
 Steel can be recycled again and again - without any loss of quality.

 Case studies

 ArcelorMittal is committed to demonstrate the low environmental impact of steel foundation solutions compared to other construction solutions through studies carried out by independent engineering companies.
-Learn more on the life cycle assessment of quay walls and underground car parks in our dedicated brochures !

 IEA, Global Status Report, 2021